israelps/minecraft-server/README.md

 # Minecraft server using docker
+This project leverages the [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker image to set up and run a Minecraft server.
+For detailed information about the available configuration options and environment variables, please refer to the official repository.

 ## Pre-requisites:
 ### Raspberry Pi:
 A Raspberry Pi 3B+ or preferably a Raspberry Pi 4 (with 4GB or 8GB RAM recommended for better performance) running Raspberry Pi OS (or another compatible Linux distribution).